Why Get a Sleep Study

 It's easy to underestimate the importance of sleep.
 It affects every single area of your life: physical, emotional, and psychological well-being.
 Therefore, if you're not getting enough sleep, then you are negatively affecting several aspects of your life.

 If you're aware of why you're not getting enough sleep (stress, late night activities, poor sleeping) then it may be easier to make changes to improve your sleep.
 However, if you're at a loss as to why you're unable to sleep well, one way to determine the issue is a sleep study.
 Keep reading to find out more about what sleep studies are, and how you can find one.

 The point of a sleep study is to evaluate why you aren't sleeping very well.
 In this case, you or your doctor may suspect that there are medical reasons causing your lack of sleep, such as:

 - Sleep apnea

 - Restless leg syndrome

-Sleep studies allow for formal diagnoses of sleep disorders such as these.
+Sleep studies allow for the formal diagnosis of some of these sleep disorders.
 Fortunately, sleep studies are fairly non-invasive.
-Some people tend to worry that they won't be able to sleep duringid doctors in formalling diagnosing you a sleep study, but this is rarely an issue.
+Some people tend to worry that they won't be able to sleep while they are being watched and monitored by a sleep technician, however, this is rarely the case.